Zendesk AI agent metrics to track automated resolutions in 2026

 In Zendesk, an automated resolution is defined as any customer issue that their AI agent completely solves without any human intervention.
 The AI agent answers a question or directs the customer to a relevant article, and the customer is satisfied.

-Yes, beyond the automated resolution rate, you should also monitor the escalation rate, the AI agent-handled rate (which is superior to the broad deflection rate), and Bot Satisfaction (BSAT) to get a comprehensive view of your AI's performance.
+Yes, beyond the automated resolution rate, you should also monitor the escalation rate, the AI agent-handled rate (which is a precise metric for automation success), and Bot Satisfaction (BSAT) to get a comprehensive view of your AI's performance.

 The "AI agent-handled" rate specifically means the AI understood the customer's intent and successfully resolved the issue without any attempt to escalate.
-In contrast, deflection merely means no human escalation, which could also include customers giving up out of frustration.
+In contrast, deflection is a broader metric that simply means no human escalation occurred.

-Yes, tools like eesel AI offer a simulation mode that allows you to test your AI agent on thousands of past tickets in a risk-free environment.
+Yes, tools like eesel AI-which works seamlessly with Zendesk-offer a simulation mode that allows you to test your AI agent on thousands of past tickets in a risk-free environment.
 This provides an accurate preview of its resolution rate and potential ROI before going live.

 Share this post